isao/hashsome/README.md

         'smorgasbord' : 'tests/fixtures/demo/smorgasbord@85be6a'
     }

-If the supplied pathnames are relative, the output paths are relative (vis a vis process.cwd()).
+If the supplied pathnames are relative to `process.cwd()`, the output paths are relative too.

 Arguments are:

 - `dir` string pathname to the build directory, i.e. tests/fixtures/demo
-- `options` optional
+- `options` optional object with the following properties
     - `algo` string - default is 'md5'
     - `select` array of string or regex patterns of module pathnames to hash with `algo` - default is `[/-min\.(css|js)$/, /\.(gif|jpe?g|png|swf)$/, /\/lang\/.+\.js$/]`
     - `ignore` - array of string or regex patterns of module pathnames to ignore - default is `[]`
     - `namer` - function for determining a new module directory pathname.
 Passed module pathname and hash string - default is `function namer(modulePath, hash) { return modulePath + '@' + hash.slice(0, 6); }`
-    - `exec` - function for renaming the module directory - default is `fs.rename`.
+    - `exec` - function for renaming the module directory, function signature is same as `fs.rename` - default is a function that deletes the destination directory before calling `fs.rename`.
 - `callback` - function - callback gets two arguments, `err`, `results`.

 ## hashsome(dirs, [options], callback)

-Same as `hashdirs.buildDir` except first argument is an array of module directories.
+Same as `hashsome.buildDir` except first argument is an array of module directories.
 Each array item will get renamed with a hash.

 Example:

-    var hashsome = require('hashsome');
+    var hashdirs = require('hashsome');
-    hashsome(['tests/fixtures/demo/smorgasbord', 'tests/fixtures/demo/binder-index'], function(err, results) {
+    hashdirs(['tests/fixtures/demo/smorgasbord', 'tests/fixtures/demo/binder-index'], function(err, results) {
-        console.log(results);
+        console.log(err || results);
     });

 ## hashdir(dir, options, callback)

 Get the hash of some files in `dir`.
-No side-effects, used by `hashdirs`.
+There are no file-system side-effects.
+It used by `hashdirs`.

 Arguments are:

 - `dir` string pathname to the build directory, i.e. tests/fixtures/demo
-- `options` optional
+- `options` optional object with the following properties
     - `algo` string - default is 'md5'
     - `select` array of string or regex patterns of module pathnames to hash with `algo` - default is `[/-min\.(css|js)$/, /\.(gif|jpe?g|png|swf)$/, /\/lang\/.+\.js$/]`
     - `ignore` - array of string or regex patterns of module pathnames to ignore - default is `[]`